-Section 10 - What School and College Staff Need to Know
+1.1.0 What School Staff Need to Know

-All staff are aware of systems within our school which support safeguarding, and these should be explained to them as part of staff induction.
+All staff are aware of systems within our school, which support safeguarding, and these should be explained to them as part of staff induction.
 This should include the:

-- · child protection policy. - behaviour policy (which should include measures to prevent bullying, including cyberbullying), - staff behaviour policy (sometimes called a code of conduct). - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - Copies of policies and a copy of Part one (or Annex A in Keeping Children Safe if appropriate) of this document is provided to staff at induction. - All our staff will receive appropriate safeguarding and child protection training(including online safety) at induction.
-The training is regularly updated.
-In addition, all staff receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All our staff will be aware of their local early help process and understand their role in it.
+- Child Protection Policy - Behaviour Policy - Staff Behaviour Policy (sometimes called a Code of Conduct) - Safeguarding response to children who go missing from education - Role of the Designated Safeguarding Lead (including the identity of the Designated Safeguarding Lead and any deputies). - Copies of Policies and a copy of Part one and Annex B (or Annex A in Keeping Children Safe if appropriate) of this document is provided to staff at induction.

+All our staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - at induction.
+The training should be regularly updated.
+In addition, all staff will receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.

+All our staff will be aware of their local early help process and understand their role in it.

-- All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17(children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - All our staff know what to do if a child tells them he/she is being abused, exploited, or neglected.
+All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (Children in Need) and Section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.

+All our staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

+All our staff know what to do if a child tells them he/she is being abused, exploited, or neglected.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
-This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
-Staff never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - All our staff are able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or a Deputy) and children's social care.
+Staff never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child.

+All our staff are able to reassure victims that they are being taken seriously and that they will be supported and kept safe.

 All our staff receive appropriate safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-In addition, all our staff will receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all our staff will receive safeguarding and child protection (including online safety) updates (for example, via email, ebulletins, and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.